Have your home-based aged care needs changed?

 3. We advised about private services if needed and information about the Dementia Australia advice line.

-4. We advised on managing incontinence, dementia and understanding how residential care is accessed if required.
+4. We advised on managing incontinence, dementia and understanding how residential care could be accessed if required.

-Jan and her daughter felt relieved to understand what support options were available at home and when a higher level of support may be required in an aged care home.
+Jan and her daughter felt relieved to understand what support options were available at home and when a higher level of support might be required in an aged care home.

 Do you need to review your home care needs?